Mu-Gee/powershell_aliases_for_git/README.md

 encountered the long git commands which you'd like to shorten, don't worry, why?
 Because I gatchu my friend.
 In Windows, setting aliases and making them permanent are a little bit trickier than Linux.
 ## Aliases in Windows ##
+To check if we can create an alias in PowerShell, let’s try this command:
+`New-Alias -Name g -Value git`